 - If a student becomes ineligible to live in campus housing for any of the following reasons, refunds are not granted after signing a housing contract:

 - Disciplinary action or violation of university policy

 - Extenuating circumstances as deemed by the Dean of Students

 Full-time undergraduate day students who desire to live off campus for the upcoming academic year must submit a “Request for Exemption from the University Housing Policy” to the Housing Office by the advertised deadline.
-Students aged 21 or over will receive priority for exemption, but are not guaranteed exemption.
-Exemptions may be requested for the following reasons: ?
+Students 21 and over will receive priority for off-campus housing, but are not guaranteed approval.

-- Student will be 21 or older when the academic year begins.
+- Aged 21 or older at the start of the academic year

-Full-time undergraduate day school students that do not participate in the annual housing sign-up process or exemption process will have a housing hold placed on their account.
+Full-time undergraduate day school students who do not participate in the annual housing sign-up process or exemption process will have a housing hold placed on their account.
 A housing hold prevents course registration.
-Housing holds will be released when the student signs a contract to live on campus or files an exemption that is subsequently approved.
+Housing holds will be released when the Housing Office receives a student’s required paperwork.

 New students should send the housing deposit with the housing contract to:

 900 N. Benton Ave.

 Returning students should participate in the Housing Sign-Up process in the spring, and should submit contracts in MyDrury.
 Students who currently live on campus will not need to pay another housing deposit.